Boon (TV series): Title sequences

-Unusually for a TV series, there was a different title sequence with every subsequent series.
+Unusually for a TV series, a different title sequence was used with every subsequent series.
 Rather than promote the show's overall premise, the titles were used as a thematic device to help establish the settings and plotlines for each series, chronicling a narrative progression through Ken's life as he moves onto new locations and business ventures.
-However, the titles do follow one central interlinking theme of Ken imagining himself as a Lone Ranger type hero riding to the rescue on his trusty motorbike 'White Lighting', which helps undescrore the meanings behind the lyrics of the series theme tune 'Hi Ho Silver' by Jim Diamond, which in turn evokes aspects of Ken's character where his core drive is to help others in need and assist in solving their problems.
+However, the titles do follow one central interlinking theme of Ken imagining himself as a Lone Ranger-type hero riding to the rescue on his trusty motorbike White Lighting, which helps underscore the meanings behind the lyrics of the series theme tune "Hi Ho Silver" by Jim Diamond, which in turn evokes aspects of Ken's character where his core drive is to help others in need and assist in solving their problems.
 In earlier series, the association between Ken riding on his motorbike whilst he envisages himself riding on horseback in a Western setting is more apparent.
-From Series 4 onwards, the idea of Ken's soul riding around town on his motorbike provides the core theme, although this somewhat diminishes in the final series.
+From series 4 onwards, the idea of Ken's soul riding around town on his motorbike provides the core theme, although this somewhat diminishes in the final series.